Postpartum Anxiety Therapy for High-Achieving Mothers

 Healing from Perfectionism & Postpartum Anxiety is possible when you work with a specialist who understands the high-achiever's mind and who has been there.
 I help moms let go of the perfect mom facade and move past mom guilt so they can stop performing motherhood and start being truly present with their kids, partner, and enjoy their career-truly have it all.

 As a high-achiever, you’re used to being the person with all the answers.
 Before the baby, your drive was what set you apart.
 But Postpartum Anxiety (PPA) has turned that drive against you.
-It’s no longer about 'doing your best',. it feels like you’re white-knuckling your way through a performance review where the goalposts move every single day.
+It’s no longer about 'doing your best' because it feels like you’re white-knuckling your way through a performance review where the goals move every single day.

-For high-achieving women, postpartum anxiety often shows up as constant worry, control, over-researching, difficulty relaxing, and feeling responsible for getting everything “right.”
+For high-achieving women, I see postpartum anxiety often show up as constant worry, control, over-researching, difficulty relaxing, and feeling responsible for getting everything “right.”
 Even when your baby is safe and healthy, your mind may keep scanning for problems.
 If you’re balancing recovery, sleep deprivation, and limited support, the mental load can feel relentless and hard to turn off.

 You may notice..